David G. Haskell

 Spencer Hall 159

 The Forest Unseen (Viking Penguin, 2012) was the winner of 2013 Best Book Award from the National Academies, finalist for the 2013 Pulitzer Prize in Nonfiction, runner-up for the 2013 PEN/E. O. Wilson Literary Science Writing Award, winner of the 2013 Reed Environmental Writing Award, and winner of the 2012 National Outdoor Book Award for Natural History Literature.
-The book is available as in paperback, hardcover, and ebook.
-An audio edition is forthcoming, as are foreign translations.
+The book is available as in paperback, hardcover, ebook, and audiobook.
 You can read more on the book's website.

 RESEARCH & SCHOLARSHIP